AY2526S1-CS2113-W14-4/tp/docs/DeveloperGuide.md

 5. **Step 5**: `findInternship()` filters the internships, looking for the keyword in both the company and role fields.
 If any matches are found, they are displayed through the UI.

-6. **Step 6**: If no matches are found, the user sees the message printed in the Ui: "No internships with this Company or Role found."
+6. **Step 6**: If no matches are found, the user sees the message printed in the Ui: "No internships with this company or role found."

 ### Internals and Key Functions